paulcbauer/shiny_workshop/README.md

+# Interactive Data Analysis with Shiny

-# GESIS Workshop "Interactive Data Analysis with Shiny", July 23-26, 2024
+Materials for the GESIS workshop "Interactive Data Analysis with Shiny", July 23-26, 2024

-For the materials of the workshop, click [here](https://paulcbauer.github.io/shiny_workshop/).
+For the Quarto document of the workshop, click [here](https://paulcbauer.github.io/shiny_workshop/).

 Lecturers:
 - [Paul C. Bauer](https://paulcbauer.github.io/)